lokesh-coder/pretty-checkbox/README.md

 # Pretty checkbox

 No more boring old fashioned checkboxes.
-New scalable CSS3 pretty checkbox and radio buttons with custom font icon library. - **No Javascript**!
+New scalable CSS3 pretty checkbox and radio buttons with custom font icon library. **Only CSS**!

 Check it out the [Demo](https://lokesh-coder.github.io/pretty-checkbox/) for complete documentation.